Adopted on June 7, 2021

 9.2 A quorum at a meeting of the Council is at least half of the Trustees.

-9.3 The President or the Secretary-Treasurer may call a Council meeting at any time, and a Council meeting must be called on the request of any three (or more) Trustees.
+9.3 The President or the Secretary-General may call a Council meeting at any time, and a Council meeting must be called on the request of any three (or more) Trustees.

 9.4 A Council meeting is deemed to have been validly convened if all Trustees have been informed of the place, date and time of the meeting with at least one week’s prior notice, or one day’s prior notice in case of urgency.